 The ESP8266-based home automation system is built around Wifi module ESP8266, LDR, DHT11 sensor, optocouplers 4N33, and two relays.

 This circuit has two parts.
-The first part is an analog input to measure light intensity through LDR1.
+The first part is an Analog input to measure light intensity through LDR1.
 The second part is digital input to read values of temperature and humidity through DHT11.
 For measuring a wide range of temperature and humidity, you can use DHT22 as the replacement for DHT11.

 To power this circuit we need a 12V DC supply, as It needs to drive relays.
 Then we have to power the ESP8266 module, but it requires 5V.
 IC 7805 provides the 5V to the module.

-NodeMCU V1.0 or ESP8266 has 11 GPIO pins and one ADC pin with 10-bit resolution.
+NodeMCU V1.0 or ESP8266 has 11 GPIO pins and one ADC pin with a 10-bit resolution.
 In the figure, we explain the pin configuration of esp8266.
 This module has a 3.3V inbuilt voltage regulator.
 It also has a CP2102-based USB to serial converter that gives an easy interface with the PC for loading Arduino code to the module.

 ESP8266 has a 30-pin male header.
 Components the soldered on the PCB.

 The LDR is used here to sense the light intensity around it.
-It is displayed as a percentage form on the cayenne dashboard.
-This is connected to the A0 pin of the ESP8266 module to read analog voltage based on ambient light.
+It is displayed as a percentage form on the Cayenne dashboard.
+This is connected to the A0 pin of the ESP8266 module to read Analog voltage based on ambient light.

 DHT11 sensor is used here to read temperature and humidity through digital input pin D4.
 The given data is split into temperature and humidity by DHT11 through the same input pin.